 Short Stirrup Hunter.
 Open to ponies ridden by junior exhibitors who have not reached their 11th birthday by December 1 of the current competition year.
 Courses must include a minimum of 4 fences and a maximum of 8 fences, with no oxers allowed.
 Fence height will be 18", with spreads not exceeding the fence height.
 Judging will be based on performance, soundness, and suitability of the mount.
 Riders may not cross-enter into any other MHSA Regional hunter, pleasure, or equitation division or class, except for Short Stirrup Equitation.
-Additionally, riders may not compete in any jumper classes or classes with fence heights exceeding 18".
+Additionally, riders may not compete in any jumper classes.

 Short Stirrup Equitation.
 Open to ponies ridden by a junior exhibitor who have not reached their 11th birthday by December 1st of the current competition year.
-A rider may not cross enter into any other MHSA Regional hunter, pleasure, or equitation division or class, except Short Stirrup Equitation.
-In addition, riders may not compete in any jumper classes or classes where the height exceeds 18".
+A rider may not cross enter into any other MHSA Regional hunter, pleasure, or equitation division or class, except Short Stirrup Hunter.
+In addition, riders may not compete in any jumper classes.
 All shows are requested to offer the following classes: 1.
 Walk, Trot.
 2. Walk, Trot, Canter.
 3. Over Fences.
 No martingales allowed in under classes.
 A course should consist of a minimum of 4 fences and a maximum of 8 fences.
 No oxers may be used.
 Fences shall be 18".
 Spreads not to exceed height of fence.
 To be judged equally on hands, seat, control of mount, and suitability of purpose.
 The MHSA will present annually the MHSA Short Stirrup Equitation Merit Awards to all riders who win a total of 30 points.
 Points are counted 5-3-2-1 for 1st through 4th place toward the Merit Award.
 Champion and reserve champion points do not count towards Merit Awards.